2026 ICD-10-CM Diagnosis Code R25.1

 Who is at risk for tremor?

 Anyone can get tremor, but it is most common in middle-aged and older adults.
-For certain types, having a family history raises your risk of getting it.
+For certain types of tremor, having a family history raises your risk of getting it.

 What are the symptoms of tremor?